-Several killed in Kabul blast, Afghan Interior Ministry says
+Several killed in Kabul blast, Afghanistan’s Interior Ministry says

-Several people have been killed in a blast in Afghanistan’s Kabul, the Taliban Interior Ministry said.
+Several people have been killed in a blast in Afghanistan’s Kabul, the Taliban’s Interior Ministry has said.

 The explosion occurred on Monday in the Shahr-e-Naw area of the capital, which is home to foreigners and thought to be one of the most secure areas in Kabul.